-NOTE:

-This is a CONTROLLED Document.
-Any documents appearing in paper form are not controlled and should be checked against the on-line file version prior to use.

-For each project the Consultant is responsible for the correct application of the specifications and for updating and modifying all highlighted items, as well as updating and modifying those sections that are directly applicable to the project.
-All updates and modifications to this standard document are to be highlighted to the Region for review and acceptance on each project.

-Notice: This Document hardcopy must be used for reference purpose only.

-The on-line copy is the current version of the document.
+PArt1.
 GENERAL

 Scope

 This section describes the requirements for the Equipment Manual documentation related to SCADA and Instrumentation and Control (I&C).
 The purpose of this document is to ensure that complete documentation for instrumentation and control is obtained during the delivery of a project.
 This section supplements the general submittal requirements defined in Division 1 and Division 13.